2020-2021 Board of Directors

 Nicole Miao, ’18

-Nicole Miao is a data scientist at Havas Edge, a subsidiary of Havas Group and the largest vertically integrated full-service performance marketing agency in the world.
-In her role, she applies statistical techniques, data analytical tools and business intelligence methodologies to developing media-buying strategies and optimizing campaign performance across multiple media platforms.
+Nicole Miao is a data analytical expert at Nordstrom.
+In her role, she applies statistical techniques, data analytical tools, and business intelligence methodologies to build up strategic decisions and drive measurable business success for Nordstrom’s digital business.
 Nicole received her master’s degree in Integrated Marketing Communication from Northwestern University, where she was a Spiegel Research Fellow.
 Previously, she graduated from Penn State in 2018 with dual degrees in Advertising/PR and Information, Sciences and Technologies.
 During her time at University Park, she rose through the ranks of the Daily Collegian as a promotion representative, business operations specialist, and finally business operations manager.
 She was a Schreyer Scholar, an Interstate Advertising Managers’ Association Scholarship recipient, and a member of the Kappa Tau Alpha Society.

 Kevin Naff ’92

 TERM ENDS 2023